• Skip to main content

 Abeer Rizvi

-Easy fat free ginger molasses cookies recipe with no butter, no shortening, no oil, no egg yolks.
+Easy ginger molasses cookies recipe with no butter, no shortening, no oil, no egg yolks, homemade with simple ingredients.
 Crispy on the outside but soft and chewy on the inside.
+Packed with candied ginger, fresh ginger and ground spices.

 4.43 from 7 ratings